-I am pleased to present my performance report for the 2006 fiscal year.
-This report is an important part of the accountability process for the Office.
-It contains information to help legislators assess our effectiveness.
-It also completes the accountability cycle that began with the 2006 Business and Financial Plan.
+I am pleased to present my 2008 Annual Report on Operations.
+This report on operations is an important part of the accountability process for my Office.
+It completes the accountability cycle that began when we published our 2008 Business and Financial Plan.
+The plan and this report on operations help legislators and the public assess our performance.